z0al/oktane/README.md

 const { data, error, hasMore, fetchMore, ...rest } = useQuery(/* query */);
 ```

-> **Note:** [useRequest](#userequest) hook works the same way as `useQuery` expect it doesn't fetch the request automatically on mount/updates but rather exposes a helper to manually fetch when needed.
+> **Note:** [useManualQuery](#useManualQuery) hook works the same way as `useQuery` expect it doesn't fetch the request automatically on mount/updates but rather exposes a helper to manually fetch when needed.

 When resolving a request, Oktane checks the value returned by `clientOptions.fetch(request, ctx)` call and does one of the following based to the type: